seanbreckenridge/browserexport/README.md

 This:

 - locates and backs up browser history by copying the underlying database files to some directory you specify
-- can identify and parse the resulting sqlite files into some common schema
+- can identify and parse the resulting database files into some common schema:

-This doesn't aim to offer a way to 'restore' your history (see [#16](https://github.com/seanbreckenridge/browserexport/issues/16) for discussion), it just denormalizes and merges your history from backed up databases so its all available under some common format:

 ```
 Visit: